LucaCagnini/HMM-Kunitz/README.md

 hmmsearch -Z 1000 --max --tblout neg_2_seqali.out pdb_kunitz_rp_formatted.hmm neg_2.fasta
 ```

-we create a database with the sequences we can download from PDB:
+we create a database with the sequences, downloading them from PDB:

 -all_kunitz.fasta

 -human_kunitz.fasta

 -human_not_kunitz.fasta

+It is necessary to remove redundant proteins from our tests set.

 ```
 makeblastdb -in all_kunitz_uniprot.fasta -dbtype prot -out all_kunitz_uniprot.fasta